I’ve done the shift through time, space, and most likely reality itself once before to get to Lucitopia, but it’s still really disorienting.

 “Stay where you are, milady.
 I will cross the river and assist you,” he says.
 I hear splashing and clanking coming toward me as I crawl.
 That clanking is probably armor.
 Hopefully, he’s a knight and not a bandit.
 Kindness is probably still around, but this is Lucitopia, after all.
 He could be a kind bandit.

 “What horrible spell has abandoned you in such a state in the Forest of Woe?
-Was it Asphodel—damn his name!”
+Was it cast by Asphodel—damn his name!”

 Passionate fellow.
 And that British accent he’s got makes everything sound more poetic.